|

 South Africa.

-We will be marching for these
+We will be marching for

-and attending rallies without end.
+these and attending rallies without end.

-Such thoughts take us beyond
+Such thoughts take us

-Vietnam, as sons of the
+beyond Vietnam, as sons of

-living God."- MLK
+the living God."- MLK

 "I sat in on every Vietnam meeting in which

-Lyndon Johnson was
+Lyndon Johnson was engaged,

-engaged, from the day of John F. Kennedy's assassination to the day I left.
+F. Kennedy' assassination to the day I left.

-I know the ebb and flow of Vietnam tides inside the
+flow of Vietnam tides inside the

 White House." -